Blog

 How Do I Roll Up Marketing Metrics into Marketing KPIs?

-Understanding marketing metrics is essential to helping any cybersecurity CMO grow their team and obtain adequate funding.
+Understanding marketing metrics is essential to helping you grow your team and obtain adequate funding.
 But they're only useful if you can communicate them in a manner that will influence C-level executives.

-To make metrics easier to understand, marketing leaders should break down activities into three types of KPIs:
+To make metrics easier to understand, you should break down activities into three types of KPIs:

 • Acquisition KPIs, including lead generation rate (e.g., leads/month), cost per acquired customer, or marketing cost per lead